Special Program for International Students

 Message from Director of ICU Rotary Peace Center

-Prof. ARAKAKI, Osamu / Director of ICU Rotary Peace Center
+Prof. SHANI, Giorgiandrea / Director of ICU Rotary Peace Center

-Participation in Japanese Grant Aid for Human Resource Development Scholarship (JDS) Program
+Participation in The Project for Human Resource Development Scholarship (JDS)

-What is the feature of JDS program in ICU?
+What is the feature of JDS in ICU?

 Message from JDS Program Coordinator

-ICU has been participating Master's Degree and Internship Program of the African Business Education Initiative for Youth (ABE Initiative) by the Japanese government and starts to accept young government officers and business persons from 2015 who are going to play an important role in the industrial development in their home countries.
+ICU participates in the Master's Degree and Internship Program of the Japanese government's African Business Education Initiative for Youth (ABE Initiative).
+Since 2015 we have welcomed young people who will play a leading role in industrial development in their home countries in the future.